 Cape Clear's rugged scenery, sheltered harbours, cliffs, bogs and scenic pebble beaches all contribute to the island’s unspoilt charm.

-You'll be steeped in wildlife on the island: rare migratory birds, whales, sun fish and shark are spotted from the Island every year, as well as the regular visitors, the dolphins.
-The plethora of flora and fauna makes for fabulous walking.
+You'll be steeped in wildlife on the island: rare migratory birds, whales, sun fish and shark are spotted from the island every year, as well as the regular visitors, the dolphins.
+The abundance of flora and fauna makes for fabulous walking.

 The islanders of Cape Clear are a friendly bilingual community removed from the hustle and bustle of mainland life.
 Whether you come to Cape Clear to get close to nature, learn a bit of 'an Ghaeilge', taste some goats milk ice cream or enjoy the island's famous hospitality, Oileán Chléire offers relaxation, nature and peace.

 Visit the holy well of of St. Ciarán, the patron saint of Cape Clear Island.